Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 That engineering autonomy should be limited whenever possible like the automation that runs a factory.
 A code factory shouldn't be confused with a sweat shop; it's not about the number of hours per day spent coding.
-Factory work might even be pleasant but this environment limits you from reaching your full potential.
+Factory work might even be otherwise pleasant but this environment limits you from reaching your full potential.

 How do you know if you work in a code factory?